mrozdemir4/emre-aws-devops-4-20/devops/hands-on/kubernetes/kubernetes-06-pods-volumes/README.md

-# Hands-on Kubernetes-06 : Kubernetes Volumes.
+# Hands-on Kubernetes-06 : Kubernetes Volumes

 Purpose of the this hands-on training is to give students the knowledge of Kubernetes Volumes.